At Bay, The Doctor Who Tried To Inject Some Sanity

 to a previous vaccination, have made enormous efforts.

-One family travelled from Caithness in the Highlands, another from
+One family travelled from Caithness in the Highlands,

 Cornwall.
 Even a round trip from the home counties can mean several hours of